tassiluca/direct-style-effects/docs/index.md

 ### Boundary & Break

 Boundary & break is a mechanism allowing to prematurely break the computation returning a value to the client.
-From Scala 3.2 onwards, non-local returns are no longer supported and `boundary` and `boundary.break` should be used instead.
+From Scala 3.2 onwards, non-local returns are no longer supported and `boundary` and `break` should be used instead.

 Using non-local returns: